Cymbals (Japanese band)

-Cymbals (シンバルズ) was a Japanese rock band active from 1997–2003.
+Cymbals (シンバルズ) was a Japanese pop rock band active from 1997–2004.
 The trio was composed of vocalist Asako Toki (土岐麻子), bassist/guitarist Reiji Okii (沖井礼二), and drummer Hiroyasu Yano (矢野博康).
 Like other Japanese bands which emerged in the late 1990s (including Clammbon and Hermann H. & the Pacemakers), Cymbals were strongly influenced by the British pop-rock sounds of the 1960s.
 Due to their eclectic blend of styles, the band is often linked to Shibuya-kei.
 Despite solid songwriting and album production, they never scored a true "hit", which eventually resulted in the band's breakup in September 2003.
 They played a final 90-minute farewell concert at Shibuya O-East on January 20, 2004.
 The group's members remain musically active – Toki as a solo artist, Okii as a producer (for Toki and others), and Yano as a session drummer and producer.